 Buying tyres can be overwhelming and the decision to buy budget or premium tyres should be an informed choice.
 That’s why we’ve put together this comprehensive guide to target the difference between budget tyres and premium tyres, and help you decide which are the best choice for you.

-Budget tyres are cheaper than premium tyres but the question that should be asked is are you getting what you pay for?
+Budget tyres are cheaper than premium tyres – but the question that should be asked is 'are you getting what you pay for?'

-Will budget tyres be economical long term?
+Will buying from budget tyres brands be economical long term?
 If the answer is no, then small price tags can soon add up if they need to be frequently replaced.
 Budget tyres are subject to testing and checks, so the majority that are manufactured will be of a certain quality standard and safe.
-Despite this, however, it is unlikely that budget tyres will perform to the same standard as premium brand tyres and they will not have been subjected to the meticulous design and testing process.
+Despite this, however, it is unlikely that budget tyres will perform to the same standard as premium brand tyres – and they will not have been subjected to the meticulous design and testing process.

 Budget tyres and premium tyres can often look very similar in appearance, but it is important to bear in mind that the design and development process for each has been very different.
-Premium tyres are designed to meet a certain standard and will offer a better performance than budget tyres.
-Premium tyres are often meticulously tested to ensure that they meet industry standards for aquaplaning resistance, braking distance and steering precision.
+Premium tyres are designed to meet a certain high standard and will naturally offer a better performance than budget tyres.
+Premium tyres are often meticulously tested to ensure that they meet the highest industry standards for aquaplaning resistance, braking distance and steering precision.

 Still struggling to choose between premium and budget tyres?
 Make sure you take a look at the ratings that the EU Tyre Label award to help you with your decision.
 The EU Tyre Label grades tyres on their performance in terms of wet braking, noise emission and fuel efficiency.
 You should use the results as a guide when choosing your tyres as you can feel secure that the tyres you choose will meet your demands.
-Take a look here for help reading the EU Tyre Label.
+Take a look at our guide for help reading the EU Tyre Label.

 Enter your postcode and your registration number and we'll find your matching tyres and your nearest branch.